Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Stalks of Geometric Eisenstein Series and Verdier Duality

 for $b' \in B(G)$ vanishes unless $b \succeq b'$ in the natural partial ordering on $B(G)$. \end{lemma} \begin{proof} This follows from the observation that the image of $\Bun_{B}^{\ol{\nu}}$ under $\mf{p}^{\ol{\nu}}$ is contained in the open substack $\Bun_{B}^{\leq b}$ parametrizing bundles with associated Kottwitz element less than $b$.
 In particular, using the Tannakian formalism \cite[Theorems~4.42,4.43]{Zieg}, this reduces to the observation that, for $\GL_{n}$, a bundle $\mathcal{E}$ with a filtration by vector subbundles has Harder-Narasimhan polygon less than or equal to Harder-Narasimhan polygon of the direct sum of the graded pieces of the filtration, which is an easy consequence of the formalism of Harder-Narasimhan reductions (See for example \cite[Corollary~3.4.18]{Ked}). \end{proof} Thus, for a fixed $b' \in B(G)$, Lemma \ref{restvanishing} tells us that $\nmEis(\mathcal{S}_{\phi_{T}})|_{\Bun_{G}^{b'}}$ is a direct sum of $\nmEis^{\ol{\nu}}(\mathcal{S}_{\phi_{T}})|_{\Bun_{G}^{b'}}$ for $\ol{\nu}$ whose image $b \in B(G)$ satisfies $b \succeq b'$.
-Now the key point is that, under the weak normalized regularity assumption, all the contributions will vanish except when $b' = b$.
-This is one of the many reasons that weak normalized regularity (or at least genericity) is absolutely necessary to get a reasonable eigensheaf.
-In general, all possible $\ol{\nu}$ contribute to $\nmEis(\mathcal{S}_{\phi_{T}})|_{\Bun_{G}^{b'}}$, and therefore $\nmEis(\mathcal{S}_{\phi_{T}})|_{\Bun_{G}^{b'}}$ will be equal to an infinite direct sum of smooth irreducible representations sitting in infinitely many degrees.
+Now the key point is that, under the generic regularity assumption, all the contributions will vanish except when $b' = b$.
+This is one of the many reasons that generic regularity is absolutely necessary to get a reasonable eigensheaf.
+In general, all possible $\ol{\nu}$ contribute to $\nmEis(\mathcal{S}_{\phi_{T}})|_{\Bun_{G}^{b'}}$, and $\nmEis(\mathcal{S}_{\phi_{T}})|_{\Bun_{G}^{b'}}$ will be equal to an infinite direct sum of smooth irreducible representations sitting in infinitely many degrees.
 We now reduce Theorem \ref{connnormstalksdescription} to two propositions.
-We first have the following proposition describing the contribution of the split reduction in the connected components $\Bun_{B}^{\ol{\nu}}$. \begin{proposition}{ } Let $\ol{\nu} \in B(T)$ be an element mapping to $b \in B(G)_{\mathrm{un}}$.
+We first have the following proposition describing the contribution of the split reduction in the connected components $\Bun_{B}^{\ol{\nu}}$, which is a special case of \cite[Theorem~4.26]{GH}. \begin{proposition}{ } Let $\ol{\nu} \in B(T)$ be an element mapping to $b \in B(G)_{\mathrm{un}}$.
 We write $\ol{\nu} = w(b_{T})$ as above.
-Then, if $\xi: T(\mathbb{Q}_{p}) \ra \Lambda^{*}$ is any smooth character, we have an isomorphism
+If $\phi_{T}$ is any toral parameter, we have an isomorphism